Privacy and Security

 License and Commercial Use

 MIDAS is free to use, including for commercial purposes.
 It is currently in beta, so features may change without notice and there is no warranty on the accuracy or completeness of analysis results.
+For details on computational accuracy verification, see Numerical Accuracy.
 See the Terms of Service and Privacy Policy for full details.

 Browser Requirements